 How do I make sure my FDA submissions are compliant?

-- Centrally managed document-to-PDF conversion
+- Centrally managed, high-quality document-to-PDF conversion

-- Accurate Optical Character Recognition (OCR) engine
+- Accurate Optical Character Recognition (OCR) for non-searchable documents

 - An intelligent Rules Engine for metadata-driven process automation